kaf64/csvToolkit/README.md

 ## Usage
 1. Make sure that delimiter character is correct to particular file.
 2. Click "open csv file" button and select csv file to open.
 After a while, content file should be visible in program.
+### Preview tab
-3. To see specific item (row), select record and click "Show/edit item" button or double click LMB (left mouse button).
+1. To see specific item (row), select record and click "Show/edit item" button or double click LMB (left mouse button).
+2. To search value, enter the value next to label "Search:" and click "Start search" or press **Enter**.
+After a while, (when file is large) result will be shown below search bar.
+3. To clear result and back to whole file, press **Rest search** button.
 ## License
 Project is under [MIT License](LICENSE.md).